kentendo/learningfuze-angular/README.md

 "lines" here is just a string.
 Display it in the INFO container.

 4. Once the user reaches the end of a code type or info type, pressing ENTER will load up the next task within the sequence (don't worry about it going out of bounds on the last task)

+Upload code to a repository (for instance, Github or Bitbucket) and share it with eric.johnson@learningfuze.com